GuiBo79/CarND-Advanced-Lane-Lines/writeup.md

-### 3. "Bird View" function and the Perpective Trasform
+### 3. "Bird View" function and the Perspective Transform

 The code for my perspective transform includes a function called bird_view(), which appears in first cell of the adv_lanes.ipynb file.
 The bird_view() function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: